Existing or experienced landlord

-An existing or experienced landlord is generally classed as somebody who owns at least one investment property already and has done for over a year.
+An existing or experienced landlord is generally classed as somebody who owns at least one investment property already and has done so for over a year.
 If you have lettings experience, you will have a large choice of lenders and products to choose from.

-As a first-time buyer, the choice of lender is very low and the criteria for borrowing is stricter.
+As a first-time buyer, the choice of lender is low and the criteria for borrowing can be stricter.
 You could expect to pay an interest rate of over 5%, but even then, a profit can still be made given the strong rental yield.
 Typically, a 35% deposit is required.
 Although, if you have a good credit profile and healthy personal income, up to 70% LTV could be available.

 When looking to buy your first HMO property, the basic things you should be looking at are:

 - Location: You should look at whether the location of the property is desirable for people wanting to live in an HMO e.g. near a university, hospital or city centre.
 Different locations will also provide different rental yields.
-Research of the competition is also key, if there are lots of untenanted HMOs in the area it will drive demand down.
+Research of the competition is also key.
+If there are lots of untenanted HMOs in the area, it will drive demand down.

 - The property: Make sure the property is appropriate and desirable for letting.
 If the property is modern and clean it is more likely to attract tenants.
 You should also make sure things like waste disposal and washing facilities are ample.

 - Rental voids: If the property was vacant, could you afford to pay the mortgage and any bills?
 It’s worth keeping a contingency fund of around 3 – 6 months to make sure everything gets paid should the property be vacant.
 You could also take out an HMO insurance policy to cover voids.

 - Affordability: You should always check the monthly mortgage payment and household bills come to less than the monthly rent.
 Allow for any future interest rate increases or you may find yourself paying towards this.